Do you want your meat to taste delicious and have that smoky smell that reminds you of a bright summer day? If yes, then smoke it!

 Cure.
 Curing the turkey means leaving it in a refrigerator for half a day or a day.
-This will let the brine and salt to penetrate the meat evenly.
+This will let the brine and salt penetrate the meat evenly.

 Spice the turkey.
 This is a fun part.
 Add a variety of spices to make your turkey taste good.
-Spread the herbs and spices on every part of the turkey and let it soak these in.
+Spread the herbs and spices on every part of the turkey and let it soak in.